 The present invention relates to an improved method for producing oligosaccharide conjugate vaccines.
-In an additional aspect of the invention, oligosaccharide vaccines are produced which elicit a monospecific and homogeneous immune response to capsular polysaccharide.
-A specific embodiment of the invention provides for vaccines which induce immunity to prevalent serotypes of Streptococcus pneumoniae which may be particularly important for use in pediatric patients as well as the elderly and those with reduced immunity due to infirmity or disease (including for example, AIDS pa- 15 tients).
+In an additional aspect of the invention, oligosaccharide 65 vaccines are produced which elicit a monospecific and homogeneous immune response to capsular polysaccharide.
+A specific embodiment of the invention provides

-2 BACKGROUND OF THE INVENTION
+2. BACKGROUND OF THE INVENTION